evolvingweb/migrate_example_i18n/README.md

 * Base migration: Migrate data in base language and ignore translations.
 * Translation migration: Migrate only the translations (and ignore data in base language).
 These translations are usually linked to the content we create in the first step, thereby leaving us with only one entity with multiple translations.

 Before jumping into writing these migrations, it is important to mention that Drupal 6 and Drupal 8 translations work very differently.
-Here's the difference in a nut-shell:
+Here's the difference in a nutshell:

-* Drupal 6: First, you create a piece of content in it's base language.
+* **Drupal 6:** First, you create a piece of content in it's base language.
 Then, you add a translation of it.
 However, when you create a translation, another fresh node is created with a different ID and a property named `tnid` is used to save the ID of the original node, thereby recording the fact that the node is a translation of another node.
 For language-neutral content the `tnid` is set to 0.
-* Drupal 8: First, you create a piece of content in it's base language.
+* **Drupal 8:** First, you create a piece of content in it's base language.
 Then, you add a translation of it.
 When you create the translation, no new node is created.
 The translation is saved against the original node itself but measures are taken to save the translations in the other language.

 Hence we follow the two step process for migrating translated content from Drupal 6.